codegram/decidim-monitor/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Install Node.js and Yarn dependencies with `cd frontend && yarn`
+  * Install Node.js and Yarn dependencies with `cd frontend && npm install`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.